Signal visualization

 |

-To add a new coordinate plane, use the .
-This button will allow you to configure the plane before it is added and re-display the menu of signal output and display types.
+To add a new coordinate plane, use the button .
+This button will allow you to adjust the plane before adding it and will re-display the menu for displaying signals and display types.
 The new plane will be added above the old one by default.
 You can change their order using the tools.

-To add a new tab in the charts window, use the New tab button and give it a name.
-In the created tab you can work with new or existing simulation results in the usual mode.
+To add a new tab in the visualization window, use the button New tab and give her a name.
+In the created tab, you can work with new or existing simulation results in the usual mode.

 -